 - Concentrate on teamwork to improve your performance

 - Customize your workflow

 - Keep similar data in more than one project without the issue of duplication

-Why Would You Choose Week Plan as an alternative to Asana
+Why Week Plan is a Good Alternative to Asana

 - Team management and collaboration features

 - Enables you to set and track Objective, Key Results (OKR)

 - Adding different teams for different projects

 - Set Repetitive Tasks